-Eligible 16 and 17-year-olds in California can preregister to vote in order to be automatically registered when they turn 18.
+Eligible 16- and 17-year-old Californians can pre-register to vote in order to be automatically registered when they turn 18.

-- Be a U.S. citizen and a California resident
+- A U.S. citizen and a California resident.

-- Not currently in prison, or on parole for a felony conviction
+- Not currently in state or federal prison, or on parole for a felony conviction.

-- By paper: Paper applications are available at county elections offices, DMV offices, many public libraries, post offices, and government offices.
-Call (800) 345-VOTE in order to have an application mailed to you.
+- By paper; paper applications are available at county elections offices, DMV offices, many public libraries, post offices, and government offices.
+Have an application mailed to you by calling (800) 345-VOTE.

-More information from the California Secretary of State: ca.gov/elections/pre-register-16-vote-18/
+More information here from the California Secretary of State.

-The report “Path to the Polls: Building a More Inclusive Democracy by Preregistering California’s Youth” released by CALPIRG Education Fund, NALEO Educational Fund, and Frontier Group, offers best practices for the preregistration of 16- and 17-year-olds.
+The report “Path to the Polls: Building a More Inclusive Democracy by Preregistering California’s Youth,” released by CALPIRG Education Fund, NALEO Educational Fund, and Frontier Group, offers best practices for the preregistration of 16- and 17-year-olds.
 The report also highlights research on the benefits of preregistration, lessons from other states, and recommendations for California to expand youth voter participation.
-Click here to access the report.

 2019 FUTURE VOTERS ART CONTEST

-In 2019, Future of California Elections asked eligible youths ages 15-18 to create art based on what inspires them to be a future voter.
-To view art submissions, click here.
+Future of California Elections asked eligible youths ages 15-18 in 2019 to create art based on what inspires them to be a future voter.
+To view the submissions, click here.